zhuxiao/misclus/README.md

 ```sh
 $ misclus region.bed assembled.fa sorted.bam
 ```
-Then, the assembly error regions and normal regions will be output in `misassemblyRegion` file and `normalRegion` file, respectively.
+Then, the assembly error regions and normal regions will be output in `final_result` file, respectively.

 The help information can be shown:
 ```sh